chukwunnonso/Technical-writing/webstorage/webstorage.md

   localStorage.clear()

 ```
-Note this is not a selective method like the `removeItem`.
+This is not a selective method like the `removeItem`.

 <br>